 Student education records are official and confidential documents protected by the Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99.)
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA defines education records as all records that schools or education agencies maintain about students.
 Access to and storage of records should follow FERPA and any local school district policy or guidance.
 Records containing personally identifiable information should not be removed from the school site.

-Questions regarding record safety and security should be directed your District Data Protection Officer or Administrator responsible for data security.
+New York State Education Law 2-d prohibits the unauthorized release of personally identifiable student, teacher, or administrator data (PII).
+Questions regarding record safety and security should be directed to your District Data Protection Officer or Administrator responsible for data security.

 Records Retention - NYSED State Archives

 Provides information on managing and storing both paper and electronic rds.
 Includes guidance, samples, and webinars on record storage.
 Content includes information on laws and regulations, disaster assistance, retention and disposition schedules, and workshops/webinars.
 Information specific to electronic records is included.

 The State Archives provides a wide variety of workshops over the course of two workshop seasons each year.
 Archives staff have developed workshops related to managing electronic records and managing email.
 You can search the current workshop schedule for information on when it will be offered by typing "email" in the search box.
 If you would like to request this workshop at another time or location, or if you are requesting advisement on this subject, please contact email@example.com.